DistriNet/DLTC/README.md

 As a result, multiple keras models (for each cross-validation fold and seed) will be created in a folder with path provided under ```log_path``` in each config file.
 These are the trained DeepCorr models for single- and multi-proxy datasets.

-Next, the notebook generates test datasets with $`N * N`$ traffic traces for every fold and evaluates every trained model.
+Next, the notebook generates test datasets with N * N traffic traces for every fold and evaluates every trained model.
 Model predictions and ground truth labels are then saved in files in directory ```results/```.

 ## Test, calculate metrics and plot results